franciskershaw/game-of-fives/README.md

 ### Features left to implement

 * One day I would love to have this game available on a LAN basis allowing users to challenge other human users to a game in real time.
-The real life game afterall is not a game between user and computer, but between several human users using pyschology more than luck to determine how to play their oponent.
+The real life game after all is not a game between user and computer, but between several human users using psychology more than luck to determine how to play their oponant.
-* I also envisage eventually implementing a dedicated results page, accessible via the homepage, which goes into futher detail about the user's play history, broken up oragnised by the various difficulty settings they have chosen to play on.
+* I also envisage eventually implementing a dedicated results page, accessible via the homepage, which goes into further detail about the user's play history, broken up organised by the various difficulty settings they have chosen to play on.
 At the moment this was not vital to the fulfilment of my user stories, and would make more sense once a user is able to play against other humans - as this would be a far more interesting set of results to record and analyse.

 ## Technologies used

-### Languags and frameworks
+### Languages and frameworks

 * **HTML5:** Language used for structure and content across both pages.
 * **CSS3:** Language used to style elements from the HTML pages.
 * **Bootstrap:** CSS and JavaScript framework which allowed for the quick implementation of the homepage modals and the grid system which greatly improved the responsiveness of each page.
-* **JavaScript:** Programing language used to add interactivity to the homepage and implement the logic required to make the game work.
+* **JavaScript:** Programming language used to add interactivity to the homepage and implement the logic required to make the game work.
 * **jQuery:** JavaScript framework which helped me select and manipulate elements with greater ease than vanilla JavaScript.

 ### Additional Tools